BaBingoBango/BaBingoBango/README.md

 *Status: In Development*<br>
 *Browse Code: [GitHub repository](https://github.com/BaBingoBango/Neodex)*<br>

-A visual database of hundreds of Pokémon species, items, moves, Abilities, types, and natures, featuring worldwide stats, a comparison tool, and a teambuilder compatible with Pokémon Showdown!
+A visual database of hundreds of Pokémon species, items, moves, Abilities, types, and natures, featuring worldwide stats, a comparison tool, and a teambuilder compatible with Pokémon Showdown - it is my implementation of a [Pokédex](https://pokemon.fandom.com/wiki/Pok%C3%A9dex) for Apple devices!

-The Pokédex, [as defined by the fans](https://pokemon.fandom.com/wiki/Pok%C3%A9dex), is "an electronic device designed to catalogue and provide information regarding the various species of Pokémon featured in the Pokémon video game, anime and manga series".
-There are many Pokédex tools out there, but I believe mine offers the best offline Pokédex experience possible.

 <br>